HOW TO MAKE AND SEW A BOXED AND WELTED CUSHION. HOW TO MAKE COUCH, CHAIR, WINDOW SEAT, AND BOAT CUSHIONS. HOW TO RECOVER BENCH AND OUTDOOR CUSHIONS.

 Using our method of sewing cushions you can sew an entire side without cutting your thread or removing your "foot".
 This photo shows our completed cushion as seen from the back and side.
 Note the pocket where the zipper boxing enters the cushion boxing.
 Be sure both the top and bottom plates are identical shapes.
 The corners have to line up when you're finished.
 The farther you are able to come around the corner with the zipper boxing the easier the cushion will be to fill especially if it has the old spring units inside.
 We use 1/2" seams.

-We use #4 aluminum chain zipper which can be cut to any length.
-Fold down a 1/2" section of boxing fabric and top stitch it with the edge of the boxing at the center of the zipper teeth and the stitch just to the right of the teeth.
+We use #4.5 Nylon Chain Zipper Note that a pillow or knife edge cushion uses a smaller zipper like our size 2.5 zipper Fold down a 1/2" section of boxing fabric and top stitch it with the edge of the boxing at the center of the zipper teeth and the stitch just to the right of the teeth.
 Do this for both boxing pieces.
 You shouldn't be able to see the zipper at all at this point.

 If you are using an industrial sewing machine you can sew a stop tab (a small piece of fabric) across the zipper after you have put on the slide.
 Set aside the completed zipper boxing for now.